 I’ve collated these notes from a webinar attended on 26th March 2020, hosted by Cambridge Education Group.
 Please feel free to share this resource with your team!
-Will try to update as much as I can, but at the moment.
-We are all learning together.
+I will try to update as much as I can, but at the moment, we are all learning together.
+So apologies if this is not new for you anymore! :)

 Notes on online teaching